DsonSolo/Configuration-of-OPNsense-Sensei-for-Network-Website-Access-Control/READMe.md

 In this comprehensive lab, each step was meticulously performed and documented.
-The accompanying screenshots serve as visual evidence, providing clarity and transparency in the configuration of OPNsense Sensei for Guest Network monitoring and rule implementation.
+The accompanying screenshots serve as visual evidence, providing clarity and transparency in the configuration of OPNsense Sensei for Network monitoring and rule implementation.
 This hands-on experience has enriched my understanding of advanced firewall features.